jeremycryan/streetside-colorization/README.md

 Overall we are quite proud of what we were able to accomplish in this project.
 We successfully trained a convolutional machine learning model to detect and somewhat accurately color features in grayscale urban environments.

+&nbsp;
+&nbsp;
-[^1]: Amir Roshan Zamir and Mubarak Shah, *"Image Geo-localization Based on Multiple Nearest Neighbor Feature Matching using Generalized Graphs"*, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2014
+Footnote 1: Amir Roshan Zamir and Mubarak Shah, *"Image Geo-localization Based on Multiple Nearest Neighbor Feature Matching using Generalized Graphs"*, IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2014